 Springfield, MO 65802

 The Faculty Senate serves as a liaison between the faculty and administration of the college.
-With voting rights limited to all full-time faculty members, adjunct faculty are encouraged to participate.
-To better understand the mission of the senate, consider this passage from the Preamble to the Constitution of the Faculty Senate:
+Although voting rights extend only to full-time faculty members, OTC still encourages adjunct faculty to participate.

 Inclement Weather Policy & Procedures

-Extreme weather conditions during the winter months may require OTC to cancel or delay the start of classes.
-Only severe weather conditions which would affect the personal safety of faculty, staff or students will result in the delay or cancellation of classes.
-If no announcement is made, classes will operate on a regular schedule.
+Extreme weather conditions may require OTC to cancel or delay the start of classes.
+If OTC makes no announcement, classes will operate on a regular schedule.

-The cancellation notice is posted on the OTC website, through the emergency text-messaging system and on Springfield-area radio and television stations.
-Every attempt is made to announce a decision to close the College or operate on a delayed schedule by 6 a.m.
-Please DO NOT call the college, the radio or television stations or college officials during this time.
-Check with your department chair, program director or dean about notification of closing procedures within your division.
+OTC posts the cancellation notice on the OTC website, through the emergency text-messaging system and on Springfield-area radio and television stations.
+The college makes every attempt to announce a decision to close the college or operate on a delayed schedule as early as feasibly possible.

 Wireless Internet Access